 Before entering or leaving a waterbody, you must:

 ✓ DRAIN livewells, bilges, and coolers with your catch (Do not dump unused bait into water!)

 ✓ NEVER MOVE live fish or water

-✓ DRY everything for at least 5 days before entering new water
+✓ everything for at least 5 days before entering new water

 VOLUNTEER AS A COURTESY BOAT INSPECTOR FOR PUSHAW LAKE AT GOULDS LANDING